 Company Research (Market Intelligence Platforms)

 Pitchbook (or Crunchbase): Currently, the best data sources around what investments have been completed, by whom, and on what terms.
 Seed deals or early-stage deals done by angel investors are increasingly happening without press releases or much public fanfare, so these datasets are less comprehensive.
-However, they are still the best options; another option worth considering is Angellist.
+However, they are still the best options; another option worth considering is AngelList.

 With AI capabilities, these platforms now offer predictive analytics, helping VCs understand future growth potential, discover emerging industry trends, and prioritize companies with the highest likelihood of success.
 Other AI-first platforms include startups like Harmonic AI.